makersacademy/acebook-java-template/README.md

 - Start the server in a terminal session `mvn spring-boot:run`
 - Start a new terminal session, navigate to the Acebook directory and then do `mvn test` to run both feature tests and unit tests

+To avoid filling the development database too much:

+- create a Postgres database `acebook_springboot_test`
+- start the server with test-profile `mvn spring-boot:run -Dspring-boot.run.profiles=test`
+- run `mvn test` in a separate terminal

 ## Existing features

 This app already has a few basic features